crate/docker-crate/README.md

 If you have any questions or suggestions, we are happy to help!
-Feel free to join our [public Crate community on Slack](https://crate.io/docs/support/slackin/).
+Feel free to join our [public CrateDB community on Slack](https://crate.io/docs/support/slackin/).

 For further information and official contact visit [https://crate.io](https://crate.io).

 # Contributing

 You are very welcome to contribute features or fixes!
-Before we can accept any pull requests to Crate Data we need you to agree to our [CLA](https://crate.io/community/contribute/).
+Before we can accept any pull requests to CrateDB Data we need you to agree to our [CLA](https://crate.io/community/contribute/).
 For further information please refer to [CONTRIBUTING.rst](https://github.com/crate/crate/blob/master/CONTRIBUTING.rst).

 # License